bhsaio145/Login-Manager/README.md

  - Remove button removes the selected entry in the table. <br />
  - Export button creates a "data.txt" document which contains the information stored in the table. <br />
  - Import button locates a "data.txt" document and reads the information into the table. <br />
+ - Each entry information can be edited by double clicking on the box in the table. <br />

 Notes for this version: